-Risk capital allocation ensures that any losses which may arise can be borne by the Postbank Group; for this reason, the aggregate risk potential must at all times be lower than the available risk capital.
+Risk capital allocation ensures that any losses that arise can be absorbed by the Postbank group; for this reason, the aggregate risk potential must at all times be lower than the available risk capital.

-A critical factor here is that Postbank must be able not only to absorb probable risk scenarios, but also to survive crash scenarios.
-For this reason, the available risk capital is not fully allocated as a limit, but is also partly retained as a safety margin.
+A critical factor here is that Postbank must be able to absorb not only probable risk scenarios, but also to survive crash scenarios.
+For this reason, the available risk capital is not fully allocated as a limit, but is also allocated as a safety margin.

-The following chart shows the percentage allocation of the Postbank Group's risk capital by risk category:
+The following chart shows the percentage allocation of the Postbank group's risk capital by risk category: